Mr-Annonym/Network-Port-Scanner/README.md

 ### Design Philosophy

 The program adopts an object-oriented programming (OOP) approach to enhance modularity and reduce code repetition.
 By encapsulating repetitive code into reusable classes, the design improves readability, maintainability, and aligns with modern software development practices.

+According to Heuschkel et al. [1], the use of RAW sockets necessitates root access due to the critical nature of networking headers.
+This approach also allowed me to bypass the construction of IP headers, as detailed in the referenced document.
+Instead, I focused solely on constructing TCP/UDP headers.
+However, to ensure the correct checksum calculation, a pseudo-header was implemented.
+For further implementation details, please refer to the files `packets.cpp` and `packets.hpp`.

 ## Testing